GardenVarietyAI/rose/README.md

 **ROSE** is a local AI provider: A self-hosted OpenAI-compatible API built on the Qwen3 model family.

-Run your own LLM server locally with chat completions, embeddings, reranking and fine-tuning.
+Run your own LLM server locally with chat completions, embeddings, and reranking.

 Why ROSE?